 From the first sing in 1915 known as the Sampson County Courthouse

-out on the 4th Saturday in September each year and be a part of Gospel Music History.
-Sit back, relax, and enjoy the singing
+4th Saturday in September each year and be a part of Gospel Music History.
+Sit back, relax, and enjoy the singing and great

-and great Christian fellowship and remember our goal is to share the gospel with you through southern gospel music.We pray
+Christian fellowship and remember our goal is to share the gospel with you through southern gospel music.We pray that this

-that this sing will continue to be a blessing to everyone,for many years to come.
-Let's keep Mr. Sessom's dream alive
+sing will continue to be a blessing to everyone,for many years to come.
+Let's keep Mr. Sessom's dream alive !!

 " LET'S KEEP THE SAMPSON COUNTY GOSPEL SING ALIVE "